hugopukito/golang-fixture/README.md

 - Verify that all the fields for your yaml entities match with local structs defined in your project.
 - Insert all the entities you described in yaml files

+Working with mysql driver only (for the moment).

 ## Comming soon

 - Permit {current} to be use as struct reference like dog_{current}